-Back in the early 1920s, experiments were done to see if food grown with synthetic fertilisers were better or worse than the traditional method of replenishing the soil with manure.
+Back in the early 1920s, experiments were done to see if food grown with synthetic fertilisers was better or worse than the traditional method of replenishing the soil with manure.

 Major General Sir Robert McCarrison ran an experiment where they grew wheat and millet in identical plots to compare food grown with synthetic fertilisers and animal manure and found that “Rats and pigeons fed on the manure fertilised foods grew robustly, while those given chemically fertilised crops suffered from malnourishment.”

-Manure, urine and saliva from untreated live stock are full of microbes that increase the diversity of the soil microbiology.
-The rumen of cattle, for example, has archaea, protozoa, bacteria, fungi just like soil ecosystems.
-Soil is effectively the plant’s “gut” and the interaction between an animal’s gut in nature and a plant’s soil gut is cyclical.
+Manure, urine and saliva from untreated livestock are full of microbes that increase the diversity of the soil microbiology.
+The rumen of cattle, for example, has archaea, protozoa, bacteria, and fungi, just like soil ecosystems.
+Soil is effectively the plant’s “gut”, and the interaction between an animal’s gut in nature and a plant’s soil gut is cyclical.

-However, in spite of (or perhaps even because of our reliance on) chemical fertilisers, we are not able to replenish the nutrients in our soil when we grow the same crops in the same land year after year with no rest and natural manures from animals.
+However, despite (or perhaps even because of our reliance on) chemical fertilisers, we cannot replenish the nutrients in our soil when we grow the same crops on the same land year after year with no rest and natural manures from animals.

 - Iodine is added to salt to prevent mental retardation, stillbirth and miscarriage;